geekodour/mogoz/content/posts/20221101132431-gc_essentials_udemy.md

 Maintains list like data structuire of data structures of free blocks it reuses the freed blocks of memory.
 There are several ways the search mechanism for free blocks can be done: FirstFit, NextFit, BestFit, Segregate Fit(probably the best so far)

 -   **Example Collectors**: Mark Sweep, Manual Memory Management, Ref.
 Count GC
+-   FirstFit
+    -   First block that is large enough to satisfy the request is allocated.
+-   NextFit
+    -   Search starts from the last block that was allocated
+    -   Looks for the next block that is large enough to satisfy the request.
+-   BestFit
+    -   The block that is closest in size to the requested size is allocated.
+-   Segregate Fit
+    -   Free blocks are divided into several lists according to their sizes
+    -   Search starts from the list of blocks that are closest in size to the requested size.

 ## Garbage Collector {#garbage-collector}